 You have decided to prepare false and deceptive words.
 (Daniel 2:9b ULT) This means that they had decided to lie, which is another way of saying that they intended to deceive people. ... like of a lamb without blemish and without spot.
 (1 Peter 1:19b ULT) This means that he was like a lamb that did not have any defect-not even one.
 Then they approached {and} woke him up, saying, "Master!
 Master!
 We are perishing!"
 (Luke 8:24 ULT) The repetition of "Master" means that the disciples called to Jesus urgently and continually.
 Translation Strategies If a doublet would be natural and give the right meaning in your language, consider using it.
-If not, consider these strategies. - (1) Translate only one of the words or phrases. - (2) If the doublet is used to intensify the meaning, translate one of the words or phrases and add a word that intensifies it such as "very" or "great" or "many." - (3) If the doublet is used to intensify or emphasize the meaning, use one of your language's ways of doing that.
-Translation Strategies Applied (1) Translate e only one of the words.
-Y ou have decided to prepare false and deceptive words.
-(Daniel 2:9b ULT) "You have decided to prepare false things to say." oublet is used to intensify the meaning, translate one of the words and add a word that intensifies it ry" or "great" or "many."
-H He has one people scattered and dispersed among the peoples (Esther 3:8 ULT) "He has one people very spread out ."
-(3) If the do publet is used to intensify or emphasize the meaning, use one of your language's ways of doing that. like a lamb without blemish and without spot.
-(1 Peter 1:19b ULT) • English can emphasize this with "any" and "at all." " like a lamb without any blemish at all."
+If not, consider these strategies.
+(1) Translate only one of the words or phrases.

+(2) If the doublet is used to intensify the meaning, translate one of the words or phrases and add a word that intensifies it such as "very" or "great" or "many."
+(3) If the doublet is used to intensify or emphasize the meaning, use one of your language's ways of doing that.
+Translation Strategies Applied (1) Translate only one of the words.

+You have decided to prepare false and deceptive words.
+(Daniel 2:9b ULT) "You have decided to prepare false things to say."
+(2) If the doublet is used to intensify the meaning, translate one of the words and add a word that intensifies it such as "very" or "great" or "many."
+He has one people scattered and dispersed among the peoples (Esther 3:8 ULT) "He has one people very spread out."
+(3) If the doublet is used to intensify or emphasize the meaning, use one of your language's ways of doing that. ... like a lamb without blemish and without spot.
+(1 Peter 1:19b ULT) • English can emphasize this with "any" and "at all." "... like a lamb without any blemish at all."
 Then they approached {and} woke him up, saying, "Master!
 Master!
 We are perishing!"
-(Luke 3:24 ULT) Then they approached {and} woke him up, urgently shouting, "Master!
+(Luke 8:24 ULT) Then they approached {and} woke him up, urgently shouting, "Master!
 We are perishing!"
-Referenced in: 2 Corinthians 1:17; 2 Corinthians 2:9; 2 Corinthians 3:2; 2 Corinthians 3:10; 2 Corinthians 6:4; 2 Corinthians 7:2; 2 Corinthians 7:15; 2 Corinthians 8:23; 2 Corinthians 10:1; 2 Corinthians 10:4; 2 Corinthians 10:10; 2 Corinthians 10:12; 2 Corinthians 11:3; 2 Corinthians 11:27; 2 Corinthians 11:28; 2 Corinthians 12:1; 2 Corinth Ellipsis Description An ellipsis occurs when a speaker or writer leaves out one or more words that normally should be in the sentence.
+Referenced in: 2 Corinthians 1:17; 2 Corinthians 2:9; 2 Corinthians 3:2; 2 Corinthians 3:10; 2 Corinthians 6:4; 2 Corinthians 7:2; 2 Corinthians 7:15; 2 Corinthians 8:23; 2 Corinthians 10:1; 2 Corinthians 10:4; 2 Corinthians 10:10; 2 Corinthians 10:12; 2 Corinthians 11:3; 2 Corinthians 11:27; 2 Corinthians 11:28; 2 Corinthians 12:1; 2 Corinthians 12:2; 2 Corinthians 12:4; 2 Corinthians 12:12; 2 Corinthians 12:21 Ellipsis Description An ellipsis1 occurs when a speaker or writer leaves out one or more words that normally should be in the sentence.
 The speaker or writer does this because he knows that the hearer or reader will understand the meaning of the sentence and supply the words in his mind when he hears or reads the words that are there.
-For example: This page answers the question: What is ellipsis?
+For example: This page answers the question: What is ellipsis ?
+In order to understand this topic, it would be good to read: